If you knew the exact date of Jesus’ return, would you live differently?

 Tomorrow is not promised.
 Yet somehow, we find ways to live recklessly.
 I am not merely talking about debauchery, which is probably what came to your mind.
 But more so living without purpose.
-I would say that for many, myself included purpose is high on the list of things considered.
-However, at many points in my life, it seemed too abstract a word to connect to in a meaningful way.
+For many, myself included, purpose is high on the list of things considered.
+But at various points in my life, it seemed too abstract a word to connect to in a meaningful way.
 It was simply always a touch beyond my reach.
 That is until I had this revelation, and fortunately one that I was reminded of this past weekend.

 Whatever you do, let it be in the name of Jesus.
 That is who you are accountable to.
-With these words, I was instantly at the foot of the cross.
+These words brought me to the foot of the cross.